flaaaps/firebase-user-explorer/README.md

    - Option B: Set GOOGLE_APPLICATION_CREDENTIALS to an absolute path of your JSON
    - Option C: Set FIREBASE_SERVICE_ACCOUNT to either the JSON contents (stringified) or a path to the JSON file

-   The repo contains a placeholder at credentials/serviceAccountKey.json that you can replace.
+   The repo contains a placeholder at credentials/_serviceAccountKey.json that you can replace and rename.

 3. Run the app

    npm run dev

    Then open http://localhost:3000

 ## API